Grand tour of Quebec and Gaspésie

 • Day 11 Gaspésie National Park

--Accommodation: Guesthouse
+-Accommodation: Hotel/Lodge

 • Day 12 Gaspésie National Park

-Gaspésie National Park Spend the morning in peace by pedal boat on the lake then in the afternoon, climb the mountains using the hiking trails.
+Gaspésie National Park Spend the morning in peace by pedal boat on the lake, then in the afternoon, climb the mountains using the hiking trails.

 • Day 13 Gaspésie National Park